-Dr. Jason Miller is currently the Coordinator of Compliance for Baltimore County Public Schools where he leads teachers and staff in professional learning around IEP development/implementation and works with families to resolve concerns related to the IEP process.
-Prior to his current position Dr. Miller served as Supervisor of Special Education for Calvert County Public schools supporting with oversight of related services, adaptive physical education, secondary transition, regional programs for students with emotional disabilities, implementation of specially designed instruction, and supporting new special educators.
+Dr. Jason Miller is currently the Coordinator of Compliance for Baltimore County Public Schools where he leads teachers and staff with professional learning around IEP development/ implementation and works with families to resolve concerns related to the IEP process.
+Dr. Miller also oversees Secondary Transition and the 18-21 year old programs to prepare students to meet their post-secondary goals.

+Prior to his current position, Dr. Miller served as Supervisor of Special Education for Calvert County Public schools supporting with oversight of related services, adaptive physical education, secondary transition, regional programs for students with emotional disabilities, implementation of specially designed instruction, and supporting new special educators.

-Dr. Miller began his career as a special educator in an alternative education setting teaching math then co-teaching math as a special educator in a comprehensive middle school.
+Dr. Miller began his career as a special educator in an alternative education setting, teaching math then co-teaching math as a special educator in a comprehensive middle school.